 How to Use Nonprofit Goals, Strategies, and Objectives to Achieve Outcomes

-Goals are things your organization hopes to achieve.
+Goals are your organization’s aspirations.
 Goals can be set at the organizational level, the program or department level, or the individual employee level.
 Using a road trip as an analogy, a goal is traveling from Chicago to New York.

 Objectives are smaller steps that one must accomplish to reach a goal, and they’re always stated in a way that can be measured.
 So on a trip from Chicago to New York, an objective may be to drive 325 miles on the first day.
-When you pull into the motel parking lot, you can check your odometer to see whether you’ve achieved your objective for the day.
+When you pull into the motel parking lot, you can check your odometer to see whether you’ve achieved your objective.

-Outcomes describe the result of reaching a goal.
-In this example you’ve reached the goal — New York — and have signed in for your conference.
+Outcomes describe the results of reaching a goal.
+In this example, you reach the goal — New York — and learn useful information at your conference.

-To see how all four terms come into play, look at this example of a plan.
+To see how all four terms come into play, look at the example of a development plan.
 Reading from top to bottom, you have the whole plan, from organizational goal to outcome.